-Before a site can go live, a merchant needs to decide on design.
-Without design there is no site (at least, not an attractive one).
+Before a site can go live, a merchant needs to decide on a design.
+Without a design there is no site (at least, not an attractive one).

-With WooCommerce, this is an easy process.
-There is a large selection of templates and pre-designed themes available.
+With WooCommerce, this is an easy process thanks to a large selection of templates and pre-designed themes.
 Taking these and tweaking them to individual requirements is a quick process, making the time from ideation to creation much faster than with Magento.

 Magento does have a limited number of templates.
-However, these are relatively simple when compared with what Magento can do.
-They also are not particularly attractive.
+However, these are relatively simple when compared with what Magento can actually do.
+They are also not particularly attractive.
 To take advantage of the platform, most merchants will need to hire a developer to design and code their site.

 Design becomes a lot more complicated when headless implementations are considered.
 For Magento merchants, the application’s API makes implementation a relatively simple process.
 There are several headless Magento sites already using headless architecture to deliver unique user experiences.